sergio-gomez/mdendro/README.md

 - Calculation of five **descriptors** of the final dendrogram: _cophenetic correlation coefficient_, _space distortion ratio_, _agglomerative coefficient_, _chaining coefficient_, and _tree balance_.

-- Plots of the descriptors for the parametric methods.
+- Calculation and plots of the descriptors for the parametric methods.

-All this functionality is obtained with two functions: `linkage`, and `descplot`.
+All this functionality is obtained with three functions: `linkage`, `descval` and `descplot`.
 Function `linkage` may be considered as a replacement for functions `hclust` (in package [stats](https://stat.ethz.ch/R-manual/R-devel/library/stats/html/00Index.html)) and `agnes` (in package [cluster](https://stat.ethz.ch/R-manual/R-devel/library/cluster/html/00Index.html)).
 To enhance usability and interoperability, the `linkage` class includes several methods for plotting, summarizing information, and class conversion.

 ## References